wt-himble/wt-himble/README.md

 While I don't have a go to language, I certainly have some favourites.
 Usually, the lower, the better.
 I'm a big fan of C and C++ since it actually feels like you're doing something when you use them.
-ASSEMBLY is fun in short bursts, but I can't say I have the mental capacity to code in it consistently.
+ASSEMBLY is also fun when I'm feeling masochistic.

 **Least Favourite Coding Language:**